 The disruption to the body’s circadian rhythm (more commonly known as our body clock) means the alignment to the 24-hour day is off balance, which impacts the sleep-wake cycle.
-This mix-up will make it harder for people with dementia to realise whether it is night or day.
+This disruption will make it harder for people with dementia to realise whether it is night or day.

-Some drugs used to treat dementia can cause night time stimulation and dream disturbances.
+Some drugs used to treat dementia can cause night-time stimulation and dream disturbances.

 Specific types of dementia

 All types of dementia can cause sleep problems.
 Sleep disturbances are particularly common with Lewy-body dementia and Parkinson's disease dementia due to the physical changes to the brain and the association with REM sleep behaviour disorder.

 For people with dementia, waking up from a dream can be especially confusing.
 Distinguishing between the dream and reality becomes more difficult which in turn can make it harder to fall back to sleep.